Can You Get Unemployment While on Social Security?

 If you want to apply for Social Security benefits, you need to meet certain conditions.

 First, you must have worked for at least 40 quarters, which is equivalent to 10 years.
-A quarter is a three-month period during which you must have earned at least $1,730 in 2024.
+A quarter is a three-month period during which you must have earned at least $1,810 (amount as of 2025).
 Meeting this requirement makes you eligible to apply for Social Security benefits.

 Second, you must have reached the appropriate retirement age, which varies depending on the year you were born.
 If you wait until your full retirement age to collect benefits, you'll receive the full amount.